siffiejoe/lua-amalg/README.md

 Transformation plugins don't have a way to change the shebang lines of the amalgamated script, so you'll have to do that by hand if necessary using the `-S`/`--shebang` option.
-This plugin is well-behave in the sense that it checks the file extension, so you can mix moonscript code, plain Lua code, and code for other well-behaved transpiler plugins in one amalgamation.
+This plugin is well-behaved in the sense that it checks the file extension, so you can mix moonscript code, plain Lua code, and code for other well-behaved transpiler plugins in one amalgamation.